zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Check that the service was successfully registered to the Discovery Service and wait for Spring Cloud to refresh the routes definitions
+  Check that the service was successfully registered to the Discovery Service and wait for Spring Cloud to refresh the routes definitions.

 ### ZWEAG701E

-  Service '%s' does not allow encoded characters used in request path: '%s'.
+  Service '%s' does not allow encoded characters in the request path: '%s'.

   **Reason:**